segmentio/segment-docs/src/profiles/quickstart.md

 Once you validate that your data is flowing through Profiles, you're ready to create a Production space.
 Segment recommends that you repeat the same steps outlined above, focusing on your production use cases and data sources.

 > success ""
-> If you're using Engage, view additional steps to complete your space set up in the [Engage Quickstart Guide](/docs/engage/quickstart).
+> If you're using Engage, view additional steps to complete your space set up in the [Engage Foundations Onboarding Guide](/docs/engage/quickstart).